makrai/notes/clark20-tydiqa-qa-typologically.md

     the consonants k Brahmi and y Brahmi assembled vertically).[1]
 Conjuncts
 * often used with loan words.
 Native words typically use the basic consonant

-### Finnish: a Finno-Ugric language with rich inflectional and derivational
+### Finnish: a Finno-Ugric language with rich inflectional and derivational mrph

 * Word stems often alter due to morphophonological alternations (Karlsson, 13)
 * A typical Finnish noun has approximately 140 forms and a verb about 260 forms